 You have likely spied upon, or even befriended, praying mantises in your garden this growing season.
-Although most adults die out during the late fall and early winter, they have likely left behind a foamy garden ornaments within your landscape.
+Although most adults die out during the late fall and early winter, they likely left behind a foamy garden ornament in your landscape.

 Alien-looking mantises all have a pair of fierce grasping legs that allow them to catch their prey, long legs that allow them to lunge, and a triangular head that twists 180 degrees around so they may see all around them.
-Praying mantis is the only insect that can look over its shoulder.
+The praying mantis is the only insect that can look over its shoulder.
 They wait motionless and use camouflage to help them catch unsuspecting insects.
-Some tropical species can mimic a beautiful orchid flower, leaves or twigs.
-They can actually change their color to match their surroundings in a period of days.
+Some tropical species can mimic a beautiful orchid flower, leaves, or twigs.
+They can actually change their color to match their surroundings over a period of days.

-After laying, the ootheca quickly hardens for a winter slumber, and the mother will die shortly thereafter.
+After laying, the ootheca quickly hardens in preparation for a winter slumber, and the mother will die shortly after.
 These egg cases, which we tend to find in fall and winter, are light brown, about 1.5 inches wide and look like foam insulation.
-Within each foam-like ootheca are dozens or hundreds mantis eggs that can survive the perils of winter because of the foamy insulation they are cased in.
+Within each foam-like ootheca are dozens or hundreds mantis eggs that can survive the perils of winter because of their foamy insulation.

-If they must be removed from a wall, transfer to a sheltered place.
-Never put an egg case on the ground; the eggs inside quickly will be consumed by ants.
+If they must be removed from a wall, transfer them to a sheltered place.
+Never put an egg case on the ground; the eggs inside will be consumed by ants.

-Nymphs will emerge next spring like an erupting from a foam appendage and start their journey to find insects, which may include their brothers and sisters.
+Nymphs will emerge next spring, erupting to start their journey to find insects, which may include their brothers and sisters.
 Most of the mantises that hatch from an egg case will die from starvation or cannibalism.
-They are territorial and by the end of the summer, usually only one adult remains.
+They are territorial and by the end of the summer, usually, only one adult remains.